 The U.S.-style checking account is unknown in Germany.
 Most bank business is conducted by bank transfers (Überweisungen) from one account to another.
 You will need to open a Girokonto - a bank transfer account.
-During your first week in Freiburg, AYF will help you open a Girokonto with the Volksbank, a national bank that has branch offices all around Freiburg and near the dorms.
+During your first week in Freiburg, AYF will help you open a Girokonto with online banking with the Volksbank, a national bank that has branch offices all around Freiburg and near the dorms.
+For this process to go smoothly, it is very important that you know your Social Security Number which the bank needs to comply with US legal requirements (so-called FATCA laws).